woct0rdho/ComfyUI-FeatherOps/docs/gfx1151_reference.md

 ### Interpreting PC Sampling Data

-For stochastic PC sampling, a critical architectural detail is that it records the instruction the program counter (PC) is currently pointing to, which is the instruction **waiting to be issued**.
+For stochastic PC sampling, a critical architectural detail is that it records the instruction the program counter (PC) is currently pointing to, which is the instruction waiting to be issued.
 It does not necessarily record instructions currently executing in the pipeline.
 Host-trap PC sampling can also report nearby instructions because it is interrupt/skid based.

 If an instruction has a high sample count, it means the sequencer spent a long time stalled trying to issue that instruction, not necessarily that the instruction took a long time to compute.